cern-eos/eos/doc/diopside/manual/using.rst

 SquashFS images for software distribution
 -----------------------------------------

 EOS provides support for SquashFS image files, which can be automatically mounted when the image path is traversed.
-This functioality requires an appropriate automount configuration.
+This functionality requires an appropriate automount configuration.

-To create SquashFS images a client needs the EOS shell and a local mount with an identical path prefix as inside the client shell.
+To create SquashFS images a client needs the EOS shell and a local mount with a path prefix identical to that inside the client shell.
 This means e.g. both commands as shown here point to the same directory:

 .. code-block:: bash